sitedata/checklyhq.com/site/content/privacy/_index.md

 ### Intercom
 We use Intercom for customer support & product announcements either through email or in-app messages.

-### Heap Analytics
-We use Heap to give us insights into how customers use our application and where we could improve it.

 ### Microsoft Clarity
 We use Microsoft Clarity to give us insights into how customers use our application and where we could improve it.